ecadlabs/taquito/README.md

 ## Releases

 Releases are pushed to npmjs.org and the Github releases page.
-The maintainers sign all official releases.

-Releases (git tags and npm packages) are signed either by [keybase/jevonearth][2] or [keybase/simrob][3].
-Releases that are not signed, or signed by other keys, should be [brought to our attention](TODO) *immediately* please.

 ## Contributors Getting Started